 The guest rooms are a cozy mix of warm hues and floral prints, with pineapple accents — themed after the Hawaiian plantation-era.
-The beds, pillows and linens are beyond luxurious.
+The beds, pillows, and linens are beyond luxurious.
 I named the Four Seasons Bed the most comfortable of all the beds I’ve ever slept in .. and the pillows — prepare to sleep on a cloud!
 The bath amenities are from L’Occitane, so you can leave your travel sized shampoo and conditioners at home.
 I’m not sure a hotel room could be more comfortable.

-And then there’s the gardens.
+And then there are the gardens.

 The grounds surrounding The Lodge at Koele are immaculate.
 This is a true escape from the everyday.